-You’re looking to wear thin layers of clothing that are best suited to its position.
+You’re looking to wear thin layers of clothing that are best suited to their position.
 The advantage of thin layers is that you can unzip, add or take away during the ride to keep you warm, cool or dry.

 If you only learn one thing from this guide, it’s that riding in a T-shirt really could be lethal.

 This leaves your skin and the T-shirt wet, so body heat passes straight through, leaving you frozen and vulnerable to hypothermia.
-It doesn’t matter what super-technical jacket you wear over the top — if it’s over a T-shirt, it can’t work properly.
+It doesn’t matter what super-technical jacket you wear over the top, if it’s over a T-shirt, it can’t work properly.

-As well as standard jerseys and shorts there are additional items you need to help you layer up for winter:
+Instead of standard jerseys and shorts there are additional items you need to help you layer up for winter:

 Jersey choice depends on conditions, with plenty of options for fabric type and thickness, not to mention sleeve length.
 Its main role is to work with your baselayer to wick sweat and insulate your core.

 A thin waterproof jacket is a winner.
 On cold days you can start your ride wearing it and if you get too hot or start climbing you can whip it off.

 On warmer days, carry one in your jersey pocket or backpack.
-Then, if the weather turns bad, you need to stop and fix a problem, or are facing a long descent, you can slip it on and feel the benefit.
+Then, if the weather turns bad, you need to stop and fix a problem, or there’s a long descent ahead, you can slip it on and feel the benefit.

 Tights and overshorts